taejun20/taejun20.github.io/posts/260622-wizard-of-oz-study-en.md

 I think there's a key question that distinguishes HCI from pure engineering: before asking "Can we build this?", we first ask "How will people interact with this once it's built?"
 In most engineering disciplines, the typical sequence is: define requirements → build the system → optimize performance → conduct internal evaluation → deploy to real users.
 By then, months are invested.
 What if there were fundamental problems in the initial interaction model and design?

 WoZ inverts this order.
 It carefully observes first how users would behave, what they expect, and where they encounter obstacles when confronted with such a system. **This attitude of asking "Does this interaction make sense?" before "Is this technology feasible?" reflects the academic spirit that has defined HCI research from its beginning, I guess.** It's precisely why HCI research often involves prototypes, simulations, and approximations.
 And perhaps this is a point that might make those from traditional engineering backgrounds uncomfortable.
 The goal is not to ship a finished product today.
 It's to understand and envision the future.
-I believe this is the direction that research, in general (not just our field), should pursue.
+I believe this is the direction that research, in general, should pursue.

 # The Broader Viewpoint: Proof-of-Concept Simulation